 PersistentKeepalive = 25

-This is just a standard comment in INI syntax used to help keep track of which config section belongs to which node, itâs completely ignored by WireGuard and has no effect on VPN behavior.
+# NameThis is just a standard comment in INI syntax used to help keep track of which config section belongs to which node, itâs completely ignored by WireGuard and has no effect on VPN behavior.

-Defines the publicly accessible address for a remote peer.
+EndpointDefines the publicly accessible address for a remote peer.
 This should be left out for peers behind a NAT or peers that donât have a stable publicly accessible IP:PORT pair.
-Typically, this only needs to be defined on the main bounce server, but it can also be defined on other public nodes with stable IPs like public-server2
+Typically, this only needs to be defined on the main bounce server, but it can also be defined on other public nodes with stable IPs like public-server2 in the example config below.
+IPv6 literal endpoints are supported, but they must be wrapped in square brackets.
+After a packet is received from a peer, WireGuard also updates the stored endpoint to that peerâs most recent authenticated source IP:PORT.

 Examples

-This defines the IP ranges for which a peer will route traffic.
-On simple clients, this is usually a single address (the VPN address of the simple client itself).
-For bounce servers this will be a range of the IPs or subnets that the relay server is capable of routing traffic for.
-Multiple IPs and subnets may be specified using comma-separated IPv4 or IPv6 CIDR notation (from a single /32 or /128 address, all the way up to 0.0.0.0/0
+On simple clients, this is usually a single address (the VPN address of the peer itself) or a small routed prefix.
+On bounce servers, this may be a broader range of IPs or subnets that should be routed back to that peer.
+Multiple IPs and subnets may be specified using comma-separated IPv4 or IPv6 CIDR notation (from a single /32 or /128 address, all the way up to 0.0.0.0/0 and ::/0 to indicate a default route to send all internet and VPN traffic through that peer).
+If you need âinternet passthrough but no peer-to-peer accessâ, treat AllowedIPs as address mapping and source validation, and enforce any additional forwarding policy separately on the machine that would route the traffic.

 When deciding how to route a packet, the system chooses the most specific route first, and falls back to broader routes.
-So for a packet destined to 192.0.2.3
+So for a packet destined to 192.0.2.3, the system would first look for a peer configured with 192.0.2.3/32 specifically, and would fall back to a peer configured with 192.0.2.1/24 or a larger range like 0.0.0.0/0 as a last resort.

 Examples

-peer is a simple client that only accepts traffic to/from itself
+peer is a simple client that only represents its own tunnel IP: AllowedIPs = 192.0.2.3/32

-peer is a relay server that can bounce VPN traffic to all other peers
+peer is a relay server that can bounce VPN traffic to all other peers AllowedIPs = 192.0.2.1/24

 peer is a relay server that bounces all internet & VPN traffic (like a proxy), including IPv6